ErikBohle/maksimer/README.md

 ##Ways to reach "masonry grid"
 Currently the cards don't fall in line by size, This could be mitigated through a column layout and set heights rather than widths, but would not fit here.

+#The cards also needs to follow the headers width

 ##Modal
+3 layouts changing with radio-inputs.
+Same confirmation screen

 ##Sliders for color